Higher limits over the fusion orbit category: Modules over the orbit category and induction

 \begin{proposition} Let $F:\bC \to \bD$ be a functor such that the associated induction functor $\Ind _F : R\bC\text{-Mod} \to R\bD\text{-Mod}$ is exact.
 Then for every $R\bC$-module $M$ and for every $R\bD$-module $N$, there is an isomorphism called \emph{Shapiro's isomorphism} for the functor $F:\bC \to \bD$. \end{proposition}

 \begin{proof} Let $P_* \to M$ be a projective resolution of $M$ as an $R\bC$-module.
 Since the induction functor takes projectives to projectives, the induced module $\Ind_F P_i$ is a projective $R\bD$-module for every $i$.
-By assumption $\Ind_F$ is an exact functor, therefore we can conclude that $\Ind _F P_* \to \Ind_F M$ is a projective resolution of $\Ind_FM$ as an $R\bD$-module.
+By assumption the induction functor $\Ind_F(-)$ is an exact functor, therefore we can conclude that $\Ind _F P_* \to \Ind_F M$ is a projective resolution of $\Ind_FM$ as an $R\bD$-module.
 This gives

 \end{proof}

 \begin{remark} If $\emptyset$ is the empty category and $F : \emptyset \to \bC$ is the unique functor between $\emptyset$ and a category $\bC$, then $\Res _F : R\bC\text{-Mod} \to R\emptyset\text{-Mod}$ is the functor which takes every $R\bC$-module to the zero module. $\Ind _F : R\emptyset\text{-Mod} \to R\bC\text{-Mod}$ is the functor which sends the zero module to the zero module.
 It is easy to see that both Lemma \ref{lem:Adjoint} and Proposition \ref{pro:Shapiro} hold for this functor $F$. \end{remark}